landrys/zebra-zd10/README.md

    * Click setup
    * The Default printer should be selected.
 If other printers are there be sure to select the ZPL printer not a driver.
    * Click TEST.
 If ok a label should be printed.
-   * On Bikescanner select ZD410 Printer for printer.
+   * On Bikescanner select 'Attached Locally' for printer.
    * Scan as before.
 Labels should print on locally attached label printer

 ## Browser Print